Thang1703hrsh/SAMD/README.md

 ## License

-This project is released under the **MIT License**.
+Released under the **MIT License**.
 See `LICENSE` for details.

 ## Acknowledgements

-This project compares multiple CTKD and Matryoshka-style methods.
-If you reuse or adapt code from other repositories/papers, please ensure you follow their licenses and cite the original works.
+This repository compares multiple CTKD and Matryoshka-style methods.
+If you reuse or adapt code from other repositories/papers, please follow their licenses and cite the original works.